 Conversely, for geographical coordinates to uniquely describe a location, the relationship between the earth and the ellipsoid must be defined.
 This relationship is described by a geodetic datum.
 An exact geodetic definition of geodetic datums is beyond the current scope of GeoTIFF.
 However the GeoTIFF standard requires that the geodetic datum being utilized be identified by numerical code.
 If required, defining parameters for the geodetic datum can be included as a citation.

-Defining Geographic Coordinate Systems
+Defining Geographic Coordinate Reference Systems

-In summary, geographic coordinates are only unique if qualified by the code of the geographic coordinate system to which they belong.
+In summary, geographic coordinates are only unique if qualified by the code of the geographic coordinate reference system to which they belong.
 A geographic coordinate system has two axes, latitude and longitude, which are only unambiguous when both of the related prime meridian and geodetic datum are given, and in turn the geodetic datum definition includes the definition of an ellipsoid.
-The GeoTIFF standard includes a list of frequently used geographic coordinate systems and their component ellipsoids, geodetic datums and prime meridians.
-Within the GeoTIFF standard a geographic coordinate system can be identified either by
+The GeoTIFF standard includes a list of frequently used geographic coordinate reference systems and their component ellipsoids, geodetic datums and prime meridians.
+Within the GeoTIFF standard a geographic coordinate reference system can be identified either by

-the code of a standard geographic coordinate system
+the code of a standard geographic coordinate reference system

 or by